 The tricks to moving up in Google’s search rankings have lost power with each algorithm update.
 This means that social media has been put in the spotlight to help drive rankings.
 But that is not the only factor we must take into consideration.
 Quality content is just as important as being consistent with social media involvement.
 When we talk about content, we’re not just talking about website content.

-At Roadside, we have set ourselves up to be able to react to changes a little more smoothly as well.
-In order to get agile, we no longer work in departments separately.
-Instead of having a local listings department, a links department, and a social media team, we have created collaborative teams that can do it all.
-Each marketing client has an Account Manager, an On-page Manager, and a Community Manager that can react quickly, set up community campaigns, and deliver exactly what Google is asking for.
+At Roadside Dental Marketing, we have set ourselves up to be able to react to changes a little more smoothly as well.
+We have created collaborative teams that can do it all.
+Each marketing client has a dedicated Account Manager who can react quickly, set up campaigns, and deliver exactly what Google is asking for.

 The more active you are the better chance you have of moving up in any search engine’s rankings.
 And that is the goal of every small business owner.
 Do you want to be on the first page of Google?
 Ask us today for a free assessment of your current marketing plan!